yoavain/screwzira-subtitle-downloader/README.md

 ![renovate](https://badges.renovateapi.com/github/yoavain/screwzira-subtitle-downloader)
 ![visitors](https://visitor-badge.glitch.me/badge?page_id=yoavain.screwzira-subtitle-downloader)

+# Unfortunately www.screwzira.com is currently down, and www.ktuvit.me does not have the API

 ## A tool for downloading Hebrew subtitles from screwzira.com using their API

 Installer adds right-click context to folders and to mkv/avi/mp4 file types.